About this event

 Dr Amy Harwood

-How to implement and set up exercise programs?
+How to implement and set up exercise programs for best practice?

 Original submitted presentation 1